wtbarnes/synthesizAR/docs/getting_started.rst

    $ conda env create -f conda_environment.yml
    $ source activate synthesizar

 This will create a new `conda environment <http://conda.pydata.org/docs/using/envs.html>`_ with the needed dependencies and activate the environment.
+Alternatively, you can install all of the packages listed in the above section manually.
 Finally, to install synthesizAR,

 .. code-block:: bash